 Begin bi-weekly monitoring of the physical and chemical parameters as well as the distribution, abundance and size of benthic boundary layer fauna using optical and acoustic imaging from the sea floor to 50 m above bottom at both stations.

-Begin continuous collection of physical, chemical and backscatter data from MARS instrumentation.

 Continue annual servicing of moorings and processing of sediment trap and time-lapse images from both stations.

 Schedule for development and implementation of integrated time-series program (Table 1):